 All the Nursery and Reception children are provided with free school milk every day.
 The school has a Healthy Food Policy.
-Early Years Foundation Stage (EYFS-Nursery and Reception) pay £2.50 per week for a healthy snack, payable every Friday for the following week.
+Early Years Foundation Stage (Nursery and Reception) children pay £2.50 per week for a healthy snack, payable at the start of each half term.
 The children in Early Years Foundation Stage and Key Stage 1 are provided with free fruit every day.
 In Key Stages 1 and 2 (Years 1-6), children are encouraged to bring a healthy snack for morning playtimes.
 Parents at Eatock, are very supportive of our Healthy Food Policy.
 The children are also encouraged to drink water throughout the day and we ask parents to provide a water bottle for this purpose.
 Sweets, chocolate and fizzy drinks are not allowed in school.